cepthomas/Notr/README.md

   Also RegionFlags doesn't work in add_regions().
 - view.add_regions() apparently only supports colors, annotations, and icon.
 It does not support font style and region flags.
   Also they are not available via extract_scope().

-## Future
-Things to consider.

-- Unicode menu/picker to insert and view at caret.
-- Toggle syntax coloring (distraction free).
-Maybe just set to Plain Text.
-- File/section navigator, drag/drop/cut/copy/paste section.
-- Use icons, style, annotations, phantoms for something?
-See mdpopups for generating tooltip popups.
-- Show image file as phantom or hover, maybe thumbnail.
-- Auto/manual Indent/dedent lists with bullets.
-Probably not possible as ST controls this.
-- syntax_test_notr.ntr.